ronaldstoner/nostr-spam-detection/README.md

 - DMs
 - Class everything
 - Save pubkey list to DB
-- Save event content to DB record
+- Save event content to DB record with associated data
+- Output final pubkey list to csv based on min score
+- ~~Introduce timing component (what is the time between pubkey posts?)~~ (FALSE POSITIVE: bots)
+- ~~Detection of messages bursts based on timestamp~~
+- ~~Scoring and confidence rates~~
-- Don't track emojis and reactions
+- ~~Don't track emojis~~ and reactions
 - Whitelist pubkeys to be removed from results
-- Fix scoring rates
+- Adjust scoring rates
 - Let user set all variables for scoring, display, event counts
 - Front end client all the things
 - Stretch: Publish list for relay consumption